 Note: 400-level AREC courses approved as Arts options will be applied as senior level ECON, but will not fulfill 400-level ECON requirements.

 In a Combined Honors program, students must meet the promotion and graduation standards of each department.
-Requirements in Economics are outlined in §44.10.1.
+Requirements in Economics are outlined in Honors in Economics.

-44.10.3 Major and Minor in Economics
+Major and Minor in Economics

 A major in Economics requires: